Make A Sensory Box

 Sensory Box Resources

-Once you find out which items work best for your child, consider putting one in your handbag and in his/her pocket, so that you always have something at hand to help modulate any sensory issues.
+Once you find out which items work best for your child, consider putting one into your handbag and into your child's pocket, so that you always have something at hand to help modulate any sensory issues.

 Thank you for visiting!
 I hope you found this page helpful and were inspired to help your child with sensory processing issues!